foocaaat/Brain-Language-Upload/readme.md

 <p>Do you find it hard to stay focused while studying a new language?
 Binge-Studying is an Anki addon that turns language study into a captivating watching experience.
 With this addon, you can study your favorite TV shows, movies, or any other video content with subtitles, and turn them into a language learning opportunity.</p>
 <h2>Features</h2>
 <h3>MPV Playing Functionality</h3>
-<p>The Binge-Studying addon has a great MPV functionality, making language learning an enjoyable and captivating watching experience.
-It detects the start and end of the timestamp, and will automatically play the selected speech section without interruption.
-Additionally, if a new card is presented, the addon will understand when to start the speech from the beginning, rather than from the selected start position.</p>
+<p>Binge-Studying's MPV functionality allows for an uninterrupted, enjoyable watching experience.
+The addon detects timestamps and plays selected speech sections from the beginning, making language learning easy and effortless.</p>
 <h3>Timestamps and Subtitles</h3>
-<p>Binge-Studying works by you putting "mkv" files inside a folder you choose and then getting timestamps from where speech happens in mkv TV series or film or anything that has subtitles.
-Then, it creates a txt file inside a stamp folder, which opens after the timestamps have been gathered.
-You can drag it to Anki to add your deck, and the addon has great watching MPV functionality.</p>
+<p>Binge-Studying simplifies language learning by gathering timestamps and subtitles from "mkv" files in a folder of your choice.
+It then creates a txt file for easy Anki deck creation.
+The addon's watching MPV functionality makes for a smooth learning experience.</p>
 <h3>Custom Shortcuts</h3>
 <h4>Navigation</h4>
 <p>Binge-Studying comes with custom shortcuts that you can use for easy grading:</p>